-Containing an estimated 20,000 stones, Hartman’s Garden is a memorial to one man’s vision.
-Having broken the stones down to size himself, Hartman constructed a a replica of Philadelphia’s Independence Hall, a White House, a Mount Vernon, and a large castle with drawbridge as well as many other structures.
+Containing hundreds of thousands of stones, Hartman Rock Garden is a memorial to one man’s vision.
+Having broken the stones down to size himself, Hartman constructed a replica of Philadelphia’s Independence Hall, White House, Mount Vernon, and a large castle with a drawbridge, as well as many other structures.
 A line of stone animals marches up a bridge to Noah’s Ark: all made of pebbles.

 Some border on decorative kitsch, but many are simply beautiful.
 Be sure to get down on your knees and seek out the dozens of stone figures inhabiting the Garden.
-After decades of decay, the stone houses are covered in moss; the figures are startling, some are in the midst of mock battles, others praying inside tiny stone houses.
-Insects crawl through buildings’ cracks, and piles of dust still sit in the workshop where Hartman spent so much of his life.
+After decades of decay, the site was restored by the Kohler Foundation in 2009.
+Today it is owned, maintained, and conserved by the Friends of the Hartman Rock.

 Know Before You Go